bspaans/chess-reportoire/index.md

 #### 3. Bc4 Nc6

-Black develops his knight, which allows White to attack the pawn on `f7`, by playing `4.
+Black develops his knight and attacks the pawn on `e4`.
+However this does allow White to attack the pawn on `f7` by playing `4.
 Ng5`, which is called the fried liver attack for some reason.
 Things get complicated fast so you need to be prepared when you play this line, but it's effective especially at the lower levels and a surprisingly rich position.

+The mainline goes `4. d3`, but I like playing the fried liver.

 ##### 4. Ng5 d5 ; 5. exd5 Na5